gnanasekar6914/nmon-for-splunk/docs/binaries.rst

 Embedded Binaries
 *****************

+*Since the major release V1.7.4, the core application does bring any data generation releated components*

-All these binaries are included in totally the same versions in the core application, the PA-nmon and the TA-nmon add-ons
+Scripts and binaries are shared in exactly same versions between the PA-nmon add-on and the TA-nmon add-on.

 The Applications brings Nmon binaries for Linux vendors and Solaris OS, on AIX the application will only try to use the version shipped with system